Welches Dam and The Ouse Washes

 Our Journey to the Ouse Washes

-After navigating the challenging roads, we arrived at the visitor centre, collected a map and then headed up the steps to cross the bridge over the Old Bedford River on foot.
+But with caution, we finally arrived at the visitor centre, collected a map, and headed up the steps to cross the bridge over the Old Bedford River on foot.

 The steps up to one of the bird hides at Ouse WashesThe steps up to one of the bird hides at the Ouse Washes